 You can locate existing funds with MyMonero even if you signed up for the wallet, using a different service.
 In this case, you’ll need to pay 0.01 XMR to start scanning the blockchain data and thus locate your funds.
 The “wallet details” page will prompt you on how to send this fee.

-2FA is not the option that you’ll find in MyMonero because using it means centralization and is against the principles of the Monero community.
-It is argued that adding 2FA would make the wallet custodial.
+2-factor authentication is not an option that you’ll find in MyMonero because using it means centralization and is against the principles of the Monero community.
+It is argued that adding 2fa would make the wallet custodial.